Do you need to find out where are Google Chrome Bookmarks Stored on your operating system?

 Follow these steps to find the Google Chrome bookmarks location:

-Second, Go the following path: C:\Users\%username%\AppData\Local\Google\Chrome\User Data\Default (Please note replace “%username%” with your PC’s username folder).
+2. Go to the following path: C:\Users\%username%\AppData\Local\Google\Chrome\User Data\Default (Please note replace “%username%” with your PC’s username folder).

-Third, once your in the correct path, the files “Bookmarks” and “Bookmarks.bak” are the files which contain all of your bookmarks.
+3. Once you are in the correct path, the files “Bookmarks” and “Bookmarks.bak” are where Google Chrome bookmarks stored.

 Now you can copy, modify, migrate, or delete these bookmarks and bookmarks.bak files.
 Please note if you do NOT have bookmarks in your browser this file will NOT exist.

-Locating you Google Chrome Bookmark Files in MacOS?
+Locating your Google Chrome Bookmark Files in macOS?

 Chrome will store your bookmarks and bookmark backups in a file path in Apple macOS operating system.
 Follow these steps: